-Car rental costs vary greatly depending on several factors like the type of vehicle you rent, which rental car company you use and where you rent the car.
-Understanding how these factors affect the price helps you budget for the expense.
+Whether you’re going on vacation and want the freedom of driving around or need a car to drive while yours is in the shop, chances are you’re going to rent a car at some point.
+Car rental costs vary greatly depending on several factors, like the type of vehicle you rent, which rental car company you use and where you rent the car.
+Understanding how these factors affect the price will help you to budget for the expense.

 Type of car